Learn languages naturally with fresh, real content!

 Explore By Region

-Hubble reveals dusty debris from two rare cosmic collisions near Fomalhaut, debunking a long-held planet mystery.
+Hubble reveals two rare cosmic collisions near Fomalhaut, explaining a long-missing "planet" as dust from giant space rocks.

-NASA’s Hubble Space Telescope captured rare images of dusty debris from two massive cosmic collisions near the star Fomalhaut, 25 light years away, resolving a decades-old mystery.
+NASA's Hubble Space Telescope has captured rare images of dusty debris from two massive cosmic collisions near the young star Fomalhaut, 25 light years away.

-A bright spot once thought to be a planet was revealed to be transient dust from collisions between space rocks at least 60 kilometers wide.
+The bright spot once thought to be a planet was revealed to be transient dust from impacts between space rocks at least 60 kilometers wide.

-El Hubble revela escombros polvorientos de dos raras colisiones cósmicas cerca de Fomalhaut, desacreditando un misterio planetario mantenido durante mucho tiempo.
+El Hubble revela dos raras colisiones cósmicas cerca de Fomalhaut, lo que explica un "planeta" desaparecido hace mucho tiempo como polvo de rocas espaciales gigantes.